tech-at-arl/Digital-Scholarship-Institute/Multimodal Online Publishing with Scalar/Activities Multimodal Publishing.md

 * https://digital.library.illinois.edu/collections/810eac30-e3fb-012f-c5b6-0019b9e633c5-e

 ### Instructions:
-1. Sort through and select sample text and media content provided to plan out a site on a topic.
+1. Browse through these example digital exhibitions, and select sample text and media content from them to use in a digital publication site on a focused topic.
-2. Map out the structure of the site on the large tablet:  Use smaller sticky notes to represent different types of content—different colors for different types of content (media, annotation, main body text).
+2. Map out the structure of the site on the large tablet: Identify your site topic.
+Use smaller sticky notes to represent different types of content—different colors for different types of content (media, annotation, main body text).
 3. Represent distinct pages.
 4. Represent connections between pages.